 The University of Ariel and the city around it are very different from the stereotype the media portrays of the Jewish settlers in the West Bank.
-Some 14 or 15 thousand students who learn here come from all walks of society in Israel.
+Some 15 thousand students who learn here come from all walks of society in Israel.
 We should visit the Laboratories and research centers and meet some of the students some native Israelis men women but also immigrants some from the former Soviet Union and some from Ethiopia but also not a small amount of Israel minority Arab population.

 Joseph Look Out point or Metzpeh Yosef on Mount Gerizim towering 880 meters above the city of Shannon also known as Nablus.
 From here we look down and see the ancient biblical city of Shechem.
 We can imagine the amazing events that occurred here as told about in the Bible.
 We can also see the refugee Balata just below.
 This is the closest we can come to Joseph's tomb and this might describe more than anything else the outcome of the Oslo agreement that closed off this area to Jewish people as it was classified area A.